-All faculty members, employees, staff, investigators, and researchers are responsible for disclosing financial interests in accordance with the University’s Conflict of Interest Policy.
-In addition, faculty members, employees, investigators, and researchers are obligated to seek advice from the Office for Research Protections to discuss any possible conflict of interest prior to the University’s acceptance of any STTR subaward.
-Faculty members, employees, investigators, and researchers must also consult with the Office of Technology Management regarding any potential licensing or intellectual property issues prior to the University’s acceptance of any STTR award.
+All faculty members, employees, staff, investigators, and researchers are responsible for disclosing financial interests in accordance with RP06 - Disclosure and Management of Significant Financial Interests.
+In addition, faculty members, employees, staff, investigators, and researchers are obligated to seek advice from the Office for Research Protections to discuss any possible conflict of interest prior to the University’s acceptance of any STTR subaward.
+Faculty members, employees, staff, investigators, and researchers must also consult with the Office of Technology Management regarding any potential licensing or intellectual property issues prior to the University’s acceptance of any STTR award.

 Participation in the STTR program requires observing the following principles:

-- All work performed for, or in connection with, any small business using University facilities, equipment, materials, employees, and/or students related to an STTR must be performed under a fully negotiated and executed: (a) sponsored research agreement or (b) other agreement approved by the Office of Sponsored Programs, that is in compliance with the University’s Policy on the Use of University Tangible Assets, Equipment, Supplies, and Services (Policy FN14); the University’s Policy on Fees and Rates for Facilities and Services (Policy AD15); and the University’s Policy on Private Consulting Practice (Policy HR80).
+- All work performed for, or in connection with, any small business using University facilities, equipment, materials, employees, and/or students related to an STTR must be performed under a fully negotiated and executed: (a) sponsored research agreement or (b) other agreement approved by the Office of Sponsored Programs, that is in compliance with FN14 - Use of University Tangible Assets, Equipment, Supplies, and Services; FN27 - Establishing and Billing Service Center User Rates; and AC80 - Faculty Outside Professional Activities and Conflict of Commitment.